deepak447/BlinkIT-Analysis-Dashbaord/README.md

 ## 📁 Files Included

+- `Blinkit_Sales_Dashboard.pbix`: Power BI dashboard file used for visualization.
+- `Blinkit_Sales_Data.xlsx`: Raw data file used as the data source.
 - `Screenshot 2025-05-04 134833.png`: Visual snapshot of the Power BI dashboard.
 - `README.md`: Project documentation and summary.